Can Dogs Eat Yogurt? All You Need To Know

 Key Takeaways

-- Plain, unsweetened yogurt is the only safe option for dogs
+• Plain yogurt without added sugar is the safest option for dogs

 Why Yogurt?
 The Good, the Bad, and the Gassy